makyfj/vimrc/README.md

 # vimrc
-My awesome setup for VIM in Visual Studio :D
+My awesome setup for VIM in Visual Studio and Android Studio :D I do not need a mouse to move around >:D